 1. Find lots of honest book reviews on Goodreads

 This is one of the main reasons I joined Goodreads.
 I’m the type of person who likes to read through a book’s reviews and ratings before I read it.
 It’s a form of social proof.

 While I always condone pushing your reading boundaries, I don’t want to waste my time on a book with awful reviews, or a book that I know really isn’t for me.
 If you’re the same way, then Goodreads book reviews can be a huge help!

-2. Keep track of the books you’ve read
+2. Keep track of the books you’ve read (or are currently reading)

 Another big one: you’re able to keep track of all the books you’ve ever read (including what you read as a kid).
 It’s fun to see how your reading has progressed, or which classics you’ve read.